-Top 5 Negative Effects of a Sedentary Lifestyle
+Top 5 Negative Side Effects of a Sedentary Lifestyle

 Between commuting, working, time spent in front of the television and more, when you take a moment to count up your sitting time, you may be surprised at the number you come up with.
 The average person spends a whopping 12 hours a day sitting.
 Let that sink in for a minute.
 The average person spends half the day sitting.
 While that probably makes you feel as if you’re wasting a lot of your time, what’s even worse are the negative health effects that result from sitting that much.
 Do you find yourself wondering, “can sitting too often cause health problems?”
 Well, we are going to share with the risks you pose yourself by spending too much time sitting, as well as offer some ways to help you get moving and living a healthier life.